lizhensley/lizhensley/README.md

 # Liz Hensley - @lizhensley

-Hi, there! 👋 I'm a Senior at UNC - Chapel Hill 🐏 studying Computer Science 💻, Music 🎶, and Astronomy 🔭.
+Hi, there! 👋 I'm a recent graduate from UNC - Chapel Hill 🐏, where I studyied Computer Science 💻, Music 🎶, and Astronomy 🔭.
 <br>
-I'm also a Developer and Project Manager at [Sicklesoft][Sicklesoft], working with a diverse collection of projects in iOS and Web Development.
+I currently work as a TDP Associate at [Optum][optum], as well as a Developer and Project Manager at [Sicklesoft][sicklesoft], working with a diverse collection of projects from Cloud Security to iOS and Web Development.

 ## About me